akash-b-s/Sri-Lakshmi-Industrial/README.md

-# Lakshmi Industrial Website - React App
+# Deena Industrial Website - React App

-Welcome to the **Lakshmi Industrial** project!
-This is a web application designed to showcase the industrial services of Lakshmi Industries.
+Welcome to the **Deena Industrial** project!
+This is a web application designed to showcase the industrial services of Deena Industries.
 It has been built using **React** and deployed on **Netlify**.
-Check out the live project at: [Lakshmi Industrial Website](https://lakshmi-industrial.netlify.app/).
+Check out the live project at: [Deena Industrial Website](https://deena-industrial.netlify.app/).

 ---